 The journal do not charge authors an article processing charge (APC).

 Types of contributions

-Original Research, Review Articles, Studies and articles, Book Reviews, Case Studies
+Original Research, Review Articles, Studies and articles, Book Reviews, Case Studies and Monographic studies.

 BEFORE YOU BEGIN